AugustoCiuffoletti/ssw_login_old/README.md

 Visiting the URL with empty route points to the login page ("login works"), the same with a login route.
 The URL with the "main" route returns only the title (easy to configure an "Access Denied" component).

+##  Step 3

+The login form is added with a view and no function.

+### Observe

+See the form and type login and password, with no effect